immortals-ume/dsa/java/src/main/java/com/immortals/ds/stacks/Readme.md

     Array-based Stack: In an array-based stack, the space complexity is O(n), where "n" is the maximum number of elements that can be stored in the stack.
 This is because you allocate an array of fixed size, and the space is proportional to that size.

     Linked List-based Stack: In a linked list-based stack, the space complexity is also O(n), where "n" is the number of elements currently in the stack.
-Each element is stored in a separate node, and the space usage is proportional to the number of elements.
+Each element is stored in a separate graphNode, and the space usage is proportional to the number of elements.

     Double-Ended Stack (Deque): If you're using a deque as a double-ended stack, the space complexity is also O(n), where "n" is the number of elements in the deque.